smarchini/hybrid-fenwick-tree/README.md

 ## Additional notes
 As you see, the bit vector is an array of `uint64_t`, so we can use some built-in functions with no issues.
-If you need bigger vectors you might want them in the heap.
+If you need bigger vectors you may want them in the heap memory.
 You can do it your own way (i.e. with [placement new]) or use `hft::DArray<T>`.

 `hft::Darray<T>` is a wrapper for `std::unique_ptr<T[]>` with deep copy capabilities and a little else.
 At the moment the data structures in this